Sarah Stewart Scholarship at the Georgetown University School of Medicine

 Stewart and Eddy were nominated twice for the Nobel Prize, and in 1965 Stewart was presented the Federal Women’s Award by President Lyndon B. Johnson for her contributions in the field of cancer research.
 Dr. Stewart returned to Georgetown to teach in 1971 as a full time professor in the department of pathology, where she was known to always have students in the lab and supported education for medical research.

 Despite gender discrimination and discouragement from studying oncogenic virus, Stewart is now celebrated for her devotion and enthusiasm as one of the most instrumental cancer researchers of her time.
-She retired to New Smyrna Beach, Florida where she ironically died of the same disease that she spent her life studying.
+She retired to New Smyrna Beach, Florida, where she died of the disease that she spent her life studying.

 This scholarship will provide each Stewart Scholar an award which represents up to full tuition and fees for a maximum of 4 years of medical education.
 The amount to be awarded for the Stewart Scholar’s second-, third- and fourth-year students will be determined annually based upon the prevailing tuition and fee rate.
 This award is for academic merit and, as such, is subject to sustained academic performance as determined by the Academic Dean.